-The programmable configuration of the RAN (including the backhaul), such as MAC and radio access parameters, allows the best dynamic use of available resources, considering current load, users' distribution, and network sharing among virtual operators.
-Examples of this are configuration of the wireless multimedia extensions for WiFi, configuration of radio bearers for 3GPP accesses, configuration of IEEE 802.11aa behavior for multicast transmission over WiFi, management of optical and microwave parameters in backhaul links, and more.
-Overall, this programmability can be used to help meet both global network-wide goals (in terms of efficiency) as well as particular targets on a per virtual operator and service provider basis (e.g., differentiation on a per application/mobile node).
+The programmable configuration of the RAN (including the backhaul), e.g., MAC and radio access parameters, allows for best dynamic use of available resources, considering current load, users' distribution and network sharing among virtual operators.
+Examples of this are: configuration of the Wireless Multimedia Extensions for WiFi, configuration of radio bearers for 3GPP accesses, configuration of IEEE 802.11aa behavior for multicast transmission over WiFi, management of optical and microwave parameters in backhaul links, etc. Overall, this programmability can be used to help meeting both global network-wide goals (in terms of efficiency), as well as particular targets on a per virtual operator and service provider basis (e.g., differentiation on a per application/mobile node).

-The joint dynamic configuration of the RAN and transport core network allows global network updates to be performed in order to better adapt to current conditions.
+The joint dynamic configuration of the RAN and transport core network allows performing global network updates to better adapt to current conditions.
 Examples of these updates are using different unicast/multicast distribution schema within the network in order to better meet specific QoS requirements.
-But this can also be used to offer dynamic adaptation of the traffic at the transport and application levels; for example, NAT or IPv6/IPv4 transition functionality can be dynamically enabled and moved within the network.
-Even more, the forwarding path of selected multimedia flows can be updated, so they traverse a middleware box capable of adapting the content to the network and client conditions (e.g., by re-encoding the multimedia stream or selectively dropping some packets).
+But this can also be used to offer dynamic adaptation of the traffic at transport and application level, for example, NAT or IPv6/IPv4 transition functionality can be dynamically enabled and moved within the network.
+Even more, the forwarding path of selected multimedia flows can be updated, so they traverse a middleware box capable of adapting the content to the network and client conditions (by re-encoding the multimedia stream, or selectively dropping some packets, for example).
+Extending the programmability to the mobile nodes enables very interesting enhancements on the users' experience.
+Handover management can be made much more efficient, as network and client side would be in tight coordination, which eases tasks such as cellular offloading and faster handovers.
+Network discovery can also be simplified, as the network can enforce its policies more easily and almost in real time.

 Figure 4.
-Case study: SDWN high-level interactions.
+Case study: SDWN high-level interactions